DataDog/integrations-core/ecs_fargate/README.md

 ## Out-of-the-box tags

-The Agent can autodiscover and attach tags to all data emitted by the entire task or an individual container within this task.
+The Agent can autodiscover and attach tags to all data emitted by the entire task or an individual container within this task or job.
 The list of tags automatically attached depends on the Agent's [cardinality configuration][33].

   | Tag                           | Cardinality  | Source               |
   |-------------------------------|--------------|----------------------|